csofranz/DML/README.md

 (no Lua Required)

 ## What?
+DML is a **mission-building toolbox** for Eagle Dynamic's DCS combat flight simulator.
+It contains many modules that all can do something for you.
+It’s built similar to a box of LEGO® bricks – you seldom need all, and you can start having fun building stuff knowing just the basics and using just a few.
+Here are some examples:
+-	Do you want to add a moving NDB to a ship?
+Just add the NDB module
+-	Want to keep kill scores?
+Add the PlayerScore module.
+-	How about dynamically spawn troops when you need?
+Look at Cloners.
+-	Your mission needs random civilian traffic?
+Check out Civ Air.

-DML is a **mission-building toolbox** for Eagle Dynamic's DCS combat flight simulator that **does not require Lua**, yet it also provides comprehensive support if you do want to use Lua.
-At its heart are modules that **attach themselves to Mission Editor’s (ME) Trigger Zones** to provide new abilities.
-Mission designers control these new abilities in ME by adding ‘Attributes’ to these Trigger Zones.
+Even better, **DML does not require Lua**, yet it also provides comprehensive support for Lua.
+At its heart are modules that attach themselves to Mission Editor’s (ME) Trigger Zones to provide new abilities.
+Mission designers control abilities in ME by adding ‘Attributes’ to these Trigger Zones.

 ![image](https://user-images.githubusercontent.com/21967811/150338060-10061782-c59c-46ac-8e42-ab598aae1fc9.png)